zahidozt/zahidozt.github.io/_pages/about.md

 I'm a Ph.D.
 Candidate at Department of Electrical & Computer Engineering [(ECE)](https://ece.umd.edu/), University of Maryland, College Park [(UMD)](https://umd.edu/), working under the supervision of [K. J. Ray Liu](http://www.cspl.umd.edu/kjrliu/), at [Signals and Information Group (SIG)](http://sig.umd.edu/).

 My research interests include wireless sensing and signal processing, where our projects are usually end-to-end systems with classical signal processing front-end, combined with deep learning.
 Specifically, I work on projects that use 2.4/5/60/77 GHz Wi-Fi and Radar devices for different sensing applications, including human monitoring (e.g. breathing, gait) and environment monitoring (e.g. sound, vibration).
 My recent work focuses on sensing sound and related applications using mmWave radars.
-We have initially explored sensing sound from daily objects (ICASSP 2021), and speaker surfaces.
-Recently, we have proposed a multimodal system that combines audio and radio modalities for speech enhancement and separation (ICASSP 2022).
+We have initially explored sensing sound from daily objects (ICASSP 2021) and speaker surfaces.
+More recently, we have proposed a multimodal system that combines audio and radio modalities for speech enhancement and separation (ICASSP 2022).

 Prior to my Ph.D., I received my B.S. degree from the [Department of Electrical & Electronics Engineering](https://ee.boun.edu.tr/), [Bogazici University](http://boun.edu.tr/en-US/Index), Istanbul, Turkey.